What is the Tactile System?

 Activities to Promote Tactile Processing

 Here are some ideas that provide opportunities for play and exploration using the tactile sense.
 If you have a child that is over or under-reactive to touch, please be sure to contact your physician or an occupational therapist that can offer support for your child’s individual needs.
-These activities are meant only as fun ways to incorporate the tactile sense into every day play, not as treatment for children with sensory processing issues.
+These tactile sensory activities are meant only as fun ways to incorporate the tactile sense into every day play, not as treatment for children with sensory processing issues.

 - Create sensory bins!
 Fill up a large tupperware container with sand, peas, rice, pasta, water etc. Once the child has explored a little, try hiding objects in the bin and see how many the child can find.
 Add a cup to practice scooping, dumping, pouring, and shaking.
 Have kids use their words to describe how the texture feels to them.
 Soft, bumpy, shiny, great, yucky, etc.